Women are in a competition we never agreed to. We're all committed to mastering a sport we never chose to play.

 Society and men can stop claiming that there's one type of acceptable beauty.

-Women are in a competition they never agreed to.
+Women are in a competition that we never agreed to.

 We're calling the shots now.